IGEL-Community/IGEL-Custom-Partitions/CP_Source/Office/LibreOffice/README.md

 - For certain features of the software - but not most - Java is required.
 Java is notably required for Base.

-- Jave can be installed with [Azul Zulu JDK FX](https://github.com/IGEL-Community/IGEL-Custom-Partitions/tree/master/CP_Source/Apps/Azul_JDKFX)
+- Java can be installed with [IGEL App Portal: Java Runtime Environment 17](https://app.igel.com/java17)

 - A browser will need to be installed for viewing help files.